-Close by, a barefoot urchin of a child with matted brown hair, grubby clothes and blackened soles of barefoot feet, hopped across the road, wincing from the burning bitumen.
+Close by, a barefoot child with matted brown hair, grubby clothes and blackened soles of barefoot feet, hopped across the road, wincing from the burning bitumen.

 When the nun finished chanting, they got to their feet and took sticks of incense from the tray.
 Catching me watching them, the young women darted toward me.
 One reached into her handbag and pulled out a black ribbon which she swiftly pinned to my chest, before bowing her head and saying “Okun!”
 (Thank you).

 It was so hot that a Cambodian family of eight crouched close to the ground in the shadow of a colossal black four-wheel-drive to shelter from the blazing sun.

 Others sat cross-legged on the kerbside, dressed in their mourning clothes of crisp white shirt and long black skirt or trousers, a black ribbon pinned to their chests.
 They held clusters of incense sticks, candles and lotus flowers, while at least one in every group held a portrait of a dapper-looking grey-haired gentleman in a gold frame — the late King Father Norodom Sihanouk.

 Others flapped lace fans in front of their faces.
 Some stood behind their family and friends, shading them with umbrellas.

 A group of dazed looking backpackers, wearing too few clothes for such a significant and solemn event, ambled along the nearby waterfront, searching for some shade.
 I joined the family squatting beside the big fancy car.